single-spa/single-spa.js.org/docs/faq.md

 ## Is there a recommended setup?
 Yes, here is [the documentation for our recommended setup](/docs/recommended-setup/).

-## Should I put frameworks in the single-spa-config/root-application?
+## Should I have a parent/root app and children apps?
 No. We strongly encourage that your single-spa-config or root application does not use any javascript ui-frameworks (React, Angular, Angularjs, Vue, etc).
 In our experience a plain javascript module is best for the single-spa-config and only the registered applications actually use ui-frameworks (angular, react, vue, etc).

 ## What is the impact to performance?